xullnn/ls_pull_over_push/210/answers.md

 - Js functions have a loose requirement on the number of arguments passed in
   - if we pass in extra arguments they will be ignored
-  - if we pass insufficient arguments the corresponding parameters will be assigned with `undefined`
+  - if we pass insufficient arguments, the corresponding parameters will be assigned with `undefined`

 Simply describe what is nested function in JavaScript?